korcankaraokcu/PINCE/README.md

 # Installing Automatically
 Just run ```sudo sh install.sh``` in the PINCE directory.
 Install script currently supports Ubuntu and Debian.
 For Archlinux, use the [AUR package](https://aur.archlinux.org/packages/pince-git/) instead.
 Check the [Installing Manually](#installing-manually) section if the automatic installation fails.

+***Notes:***
-***Note:*** GDB enhancements (peda, pwndbg, etc) that use a global gdbinit file might cause PINCE to misfunction at times.
+- GDB enhancements (peda, pwndbg, etc) that use a global gdbinit file might cause PINCE to misfunction at times.
 Please disable them or use them locally before starting PINCE
+- Having spaces in your path might cause GDB to fail compiling

 # Installing Manually
 To install PINCE, run this command chain then compile gdb: